128technology/docs/docs/config_wan_assurance.md

 ---
-title: Configuring WAN Assurance
+title: Conductor Managed WAN Assurance
-sidebar_label: Configuring WAN Assurance
+sidebar_label: Conductor Managed WAN Assurance
 ---

-Use the following process to onboard Session Smart Routers (SSR) to the Mist cloud.
+Use the following process to onboard a conductor-managed Session Smart Router (SSR) to the Mist cloud.
 Since SSN software can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.

 :::important
 Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and Mist.